ehrrrr/runbook.md/docs/quickstart.md

 ### Full automation

 If you have a fully automated release process, you will need to integrate your project with the [Change API](https://github.com/Financial-Times/change-api/blob/master/docs/API_DEFINITION.md), sending change logs for every system whose code lives in the repository.
-This will automatically ingest the RUNBOOK.md from the production branch/tag into Biz Ops.
+This will automatically ingest the RUNBOOK.md (if parsing is successful) from the production branch/tag into Biz Ops.
 This also works for the scenario where the repository contains runbooks for multiple systems.

 ### Manual step